FREE LIVE WEBINAR

 Financial Disclosure: Katrina’s opinions and advice are her own.
 Katrina is a paid consultant to Roche Dietitians and received compensation for presenting this webinar.
 Katrina receives a salary from Swallowing Diagnostics, LLC as Chief Administrative Officer.

-Non-Financial Disclosures: Katrina is a member of the American Speech-Language-Hearing Association.
-She is Vice President of Education & Planning for the Massachusetts Speech-Language-Hearing Association.
-She is also a volunteer on the Advocacy & Communications Workgroup as co-chair of USIRG (United States IDDSI Reference Group) and a board member of the CT Parent Advocacy Center.
+Non-Financial Disclosures: Katrina is a member of the American Speech-Language-Hearing Association and the Massachusetts Speech-Language-Hearing Association.
+She is also a volunteer for USIRG (United States IDDSI Reference Group) and a board member of the CT Parent Advocacy Center.

 Margaret Roche, MS, RDN, CSG, FAND is the founder of Roche Dietitians and a nationally recognized leader in nutrition consulting.
 Maggie’s mission is to educate and empower those who nourish others.